Creative PhD Program

 Where do I start?

 Discuss your project proposal with us.
 The purpose of the MPhil proposal is to frame an open question in which the artistic practice functions as the vehicle for finding answers rather than asking a question for which the artwork will illustrate a pre-defined answer.
-Neither does the artwork run parallel to the research nor does the research inform or contextualize the studio work as in traditional programs.
-Your artwork and the ideas that surround it are the research.
+The artwork does not run parallel to the research nor does the research contextualize the creative work as in traditional programs.
+Your creative work and the ideas that surround it are the research.